abhimanyu003/envatotab/README.md

 ### Todo's

- - Search for users pane, search as you type
+ - Search for users pane, search as you type improve showing items from marketplaces
  - A simple chart below quick downloads
  - More feeds from forums
- - Commision shares simple calculator on front
  - Purchase code verifier
  - Fix management warning
- - Notifications popup
+ - Notifications popup messages
+ - Background.js get balance and store if no initial
+ - Background.js get balance and compare the stored one if differ +1 notification and message

 License